 1. Create a safe space for your kids to explore online.

 When children are online, there’s an entire world at their fingertips.
 Sometimes, there’s content that may be intended for adults or for older kids.
-Using web and search filters helps ensure that mature content doesn’t appear when they’re browsing with Microsoft Edge.
+Using web and search filters help improve their online safety and ensure that mature content doesn’t appear when they’re browsing with Microsoft Edge.
 If they end up in the Microsoft Store (while using Xbox, for example), you can set it up so that they need your permission before they buy anything.

 2. Help your children get a good balance of screen time.